The characteristic polynomial of sums of random permutations and regular digraphs: Proof of spectral gaps

-It was shown in \cite{molloy19971} that the probability that $A$ is simple is bounded from below when $d$ is fixed.
+It was shown in \cite{molloy19971} that the probability that {the digraph associated to $A$ is simple} is bounded from below when $d$ is fixed.
 Therefore $|\lambda_2| > \sqrt{d}$ holds asymptotically almost surely for case (ii).
 By contiguity between model (ii) and model (iii), it holds for uniform random $d$ regular digraphs as well. \end{proof}

-When $d(n)\to\infty$, there is no contiguity result in the literature between the two models \eqref{item:Model1} and \eqref{item:Model 2}, and we are not aware of any result to provide a constant lower bound on the probability that $A=\sum_{i=1}^{d(n)} P^{(i)}$ being simple.
+When $d(n)\to\infty$, there is no contiguity result in the literature between the two models (ii) and (iii), and we are not aware of any result to provide a constant lower bound on the probability that $A=\sum_{i=1}^{d(n)} P^{(i)}$ being simple.
 So our Theorem \ref{thm:gmc} only gives a result for sums of random permutations.

 \begin{proof}[Proof of Theorem \ref{cor:spectral_gap_growing_d}] In Theorem \ref{thm:gmc}, $\frac{\widehat\chi_n(z)}{z-1/\sqrt{d}}$ converges in law to the limiting function $ \sqrt{1-z^2} e^{X_\infty(z)}$, which has no root inside $D_r$ for any $r\in (0,1)$.
 From Proposition \ref{prop:random_zero}, with high probability $\frac{\widehat\chi_n(z)}{z-1/\sqrt{d}}$ has no roots in $D_{r}$ for any $0<r<1$.
 Then $A/\sqrt{d(n)}$ has no eigenvalue outside $D_{1/r}$ except for $\sqrt{d(n)}$.
 Therefore \eqref{eq:spectal_gap_limit} holds. \end{proof}